Water's Edge Dermatology logo

 2. Your mole could grow back.
 Shaving or treating your skin mole at home may not completely remove the mole.
 If your mole does grow back, that is a possible sign of melanoma, for which you should be treated by a dermatologist.

-3. You could disfigure your skin by leaving scars.
+3. You could leave scars on your skin.
 Especially on the face, it is important to have moles treated properly to avoid unnecessary scarring.

 4. The treatment site could get infected.
 A dermatologist can prevent infection from occurring by correctly preparing your skin for the mole treatment and by properly treating and closing the wound.